sublimehq/sublime_text/README.md

 *   Provide any other necessary or useful information regarding your issue, such as (code) examples or related links.

 Note: "enhancements" are modifications to existing behaviour as opposed to something entirely new.

+---

+This is a bug tracker run by the community.
+For the inital idea, read this forum thead: http://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.